NevermindNilas/TheAnimeScripter/README.md

 Please note that these benchmarks are approximate and actual performance may vary based on specific video content, settings, and other factors.

-There were no visible improvements in speed
+There were no visible improvements in speed when using 2 streams for interpolation alone, I am assuming due to an I/O bottleneck.
+It will require further testing to confirm.

 ## ✅ Stats